 Trailside Health - Family Doctors for You

-We are a complete doctor's office and community health center in Shelburne Falls.
-We offer consults, treat emergencies, give preventive care and perform surgery here.
+You have here a complete doctor's office and community health center right in Shelburne Falls.
+We offer consults, exams, counseling, emergency care, complementary and preventive wellness, and surgery for all ages.

-For nearly twenty years our democratic cooperative Caring in Community (501c3) has tested older theories for social change in the crucible of real life and practice, and it works the old yankee west county way.
+For over twenty-five years our democratic cooperative, Caring in Community, has tested older theories for social change in real life and practice, and this works great for everyone who still wants to feel treated as a real person in body and soul.

 -